Tennessee Military and Veterans Benefits

 Tennessee CDL Information Page

-Tennessee Military and Memorial License Plates: Tennessee offers 52 distinctive license plates to honor the service and sacrifice of eligible Service members, Veterans, retired Service members, and certain Family members.
+Tennessee Military and Memorial License Plates: Tennessee offers 56 distinctive license plates to honor the service and sacrifice of eligible service members, Veterans, retired service members, and certain family members.
 Specific eligibility and documentation requirements will apply.
 Applicants can apply for Tennessee specialty license plates at their local county clerk’s office.
 A short description of some these license plates is listed below.

 Tennessee County Clerks Directory

 Free Disabled Decal: Veterans who qualify for a disability license plate or placard can request a free decal that can be placed on any existing specialty license plate.
+This decal authorizes use of handicap accessible parking spaces.
 Veterans must have a disability that meets one of the following criteria to be eligible:

 Tennessee Medal of Honor License Plate: The Tennessee Medal of Honor license plate is available for recipients of the Medal of Honor.
 Applicants must provide their DD214 or a letter of confirmation from the Tennessee Department of Veterans Services verifying they received the Medal of Honor.
 This plate may be used on passenger vehicles and motorcycles.